sutt0n/depin-open-droneid/README.md

 ## Does it "Track"?

 Yes.
 Once a packet payload is found, it keeps the WiFi module on that specific channel.
 Now, you'd technically need _many_ modules for this to work efficiently; however, this miner works with just one.
 It can be easily modified to cater to multiple WiFi modules.

+## How do I know?

+You can run this miner, and it _also_ runs a webserver on port `8080` that serves a map.
+You'll need to use your own Google Maps API key, however. 😉